GabrielMartinsCarossi/Cryptography/README.md

 [EN]
 Cryptography Repository
 _______________________
-Encriptador.exe : This exe file is a project based on Vigenère cipher.
-The user can easily encoding information using a key word.
+Encriptador.exe : This exe file is a project based on Vigenère Cipher.
+The user can easily encode information using a key word.

 [PT]
 Repositório Cryptography